txsl/ee4-hpce-2014-cw6/readme.md

 ## Notes

 An OpenCL [shared library](https://github.com/HPCE/hpce_2014_cw6_dm1911_txl11/blob/master/provider/opencl_frame.hpp) was created to keep code clean.
-This is very rudimental, but fit to serve it's purpose for this coursework.
+This is very basic, but fit to serve it's purpose for this coursework.
 Please note that, as the current way it's been implemented, it only allows for OpenCL to be run on device and platform 0.

 This is an easy change to fix, but not required for our purposes / for the given spec.